agilderdale/pks-env/README.md

 ```
 ## support-scripts/setup-pks-pipelines.sh

-This script is for setting up concourse pipeline to run NSX-T and PKS install and config.
+This script allows you to set up Concourse pipelines used to install and configure NSX-T, PKS and Harbor.
 Tested on Ubuntu 18.04 LTS
 Run as root: